uryelah/from-the-depths/README.md

 What a handsome sea creature!
 Sure it has only one tentacle, but hey, no one is perfect.

+You start with 200 hp and loses if reaching 0 or lower hp.

+Your hp auto increments by 0.05 points by game frame when you are iddle for more than 0.3 seconds.

 ### Dumb humans

 How there them to invade and destroy your home, look at their dumb little legs.